This Leftover Turkey Soup is a hearty meal with Andouille sausage and Cajun flavor. A low-carb, gumbo-inspired soup you can make with leftover turkey!

 Now, before you sit down to write me a mean-spirited email (haha), I’ll say right off the bat that this recipe does not make authentic New Orleans gumbo.

 It’s incredibly hearty and flavorful, too.
 Plus, it’s a lower in carbs than most gumbo recipes.
 Let’s call it good for you comfort food!
-YES, easy low carb gumbo (gumbo style) soup does exist!
+YES, easy low-carb gumbo (gumbo style) soup does exist!

-Leftover Turkey Soup Ingredient Notes
+Leftover Turkey Soup Ingredients

 Here’s what makes this meal more of a thick soup/stew rather than a gumbo:

-- It calls for medium-dark roux.
-Rather than using a cornstarch or arrowroot slurry, I use a roux because I LOVE how it add flavors and thickens the soup at the same time.
+- It calls for medium-dark roux – Rather than using a cornstarch or arrowroot slurry, I use a roux because I LOVE how it add flavors and thickens the soup at the same time.

-I don’t add okra to the turkey rice soup because it doesn’t need it.
-Instead, rice (or cauliflower rice) and the roux will thicken it nicely. - The meat– If you have leftover Thanksgiving turkey, this recipe is calling your name!
-Oh my, and do yourself a favor… get your hands on some cooked SMOKED turkey or chicken.
-It will make your cheater’s gumbo SO divine.
-TRUE STORY!
+- No okra or tomato – I don’t add okra to the turkey rice soup because it doesn’t need it.
+Instead, rice (or cauliflower rice) and the roux will thicken it nicely.

-In addition to the turkey, I also use Andouille sausage, for an authentic flavor.
-Feel free to use chicken sausage or another lean sausage if you prefer it. - Creole seasoning– There are several creole seasonings available in the stores.
+- Creole seasoning – There are several creole seasonings available in the stores.
 Be sure to check the ingredients, as some do have gluten.
-I use Tony Chachere’s and it’s gluten free.
+I use Tony Chachere’s and it’s gluten-free.
 Feel free to adjust the amount you use to increase or decrease the amount of heat in the dish.

 - Prep your ingredients.